Pillar guideFor independent agencies & MGAs · US

 • Over-investing in API-only when most carriers lack full API coverage

-• Trying to automate every carrier at once instead of proving value on one first
+• Automating every carrier at once instead of proving value on one lane first

 How to start without boiling the ocean

-The agencies that succeed start narrow and expand.
-Pick your single highest-volume quoting workflow — the one lane where your team spends the most cumulative time.
+The agencies that succeed start narrow.
+Pick the single highest-volume quoting lane — the one where your team burns the most cumulative hours.
 Map it to 3 to 5 of your most-used carriers.
-Prove the time savings and error reduction on that one lane before expanding.
-This approach gives you real data to justify expansion, surfaces edge cases early, and avoids the classic "18-month integration project" that never ships.
-After the first lane is stable, adding a new carrier is an incremental mapping exercise — not a new project.
+Prove the time savings and error reduction there before expanding.
+This surfaces edge cases early, produces real ROI data, and avoids the classic 18-month integration project that never ships.
+Once the first lane is stable, each new carrier is a mapping exercise — days, not a new project.

-• Pick 1 quoting lane (e.g., commercial auto, BOP, workers comp)
+• Pick one quoting lane (commercial auto, BOP, workers’ comp)

-• Map to your top 3 to 5 carriers by premium volume
+• Map your top 3–5 carriers by premium volume

 • Measure time-per-quote and error rate before and after

-• Add AMS sync and exception handling after core quoting is stable
+• Add AMS sync and exception handling once core quoting is stable

-• Expand to additional lanes and carriers based on measured ROI
+• Expand lanes and carriers based on measured ROI

 How to evaluate a multi-carrier platform before committing

-When evaluating platforms, focus on interoperability over polish.
-Ask how the system handles portal changes — is there monitoring?
-How quickly can a new carrier be added?
-Does it require your agents to change their workflow, or does it wrap around existing processes?
+Focus on interoperability over polish.
+How does the system handle portal changes — is there monitoring?
+How fast can a new carrier be added?
+Does it force your agents into a new workflow, or wrap around the one they have?
 Can it write results back to your AMS?
-Does it handle MFA, CAPTCHAs, and carrier-specific session quirks?
-The best platform is invisible to your agents — they work the way they always have, and the automation handles the repetitive mechanics behind the scenes.
+Does it survive MFA, CAPTCHAs, and carrier session quirks?
+The best platform is invisible to your agents: they work the way they always have, and the mechanics happen behind the scenes.

 FAQ

 Yes.
-The best implementations layer integration on top of existing AMS systems like AMS360 or Applied Epic.
-The AMS stays as the system of record and the integration layer handles carrier interactions and sync.
+The best implementations layer integration on top of the existing AMS — AMS360, Applied Epic, EZLynx.
+The AMS stays the system of record; the integration layer handles carrier interactions and syncs results back.

-With a canonical data model in place, adding a new carrier is primarily a mapping exercise — defining how your standardized fields translate to that carrier portal or API.
-This is days of work, not months.
+With a canonical data model in place, adding a carrier is primarily a mapping exercise — defining how standardized fields translate to that carrier’s portal or API.
+Days of work, not months.

-A resilient system includes monitoring that detects portal changes and alerts before submissions fail silently.
-The mapping layer is updated without rebuilding the entire integration.
+A production-grade system includes monitoring that detects portal changes and alerts before submissions fail silently.
+The mapping layer gets updated; the rest of the integration is untouched.

-Tell us which carriers your team quotes into most, which AMS you use, and where you feel the most friction.
-We will map a practical integration path — no pitch deck, just architecture.
+Tell us which carriers your team quotes most, which AMS you run, and where the friction is.
+We’ll map a practical path — API, portal automation, or hybrid — no pitch deck, just architecture.